realvizu/NsDepCop/doc/Diagnostics.md

 Title|Analysis is disabled in the nsdepcop config file.
 :-|:-
 Severity|Info
-Explanation|There is a config.nsdepcop file next to the csproj file, but it contains IsEnabled="False".
+Explanation|There is a config.nsdepcop file next to the C# project file, but it contains IsEnabled="False".
 To Do|None, this is just an informational message.

 ### NSDEPCOP05